 The Finance Team is made up of two sections.
-One section runs the Cash Office and the Fees and Collections helpdesk and is open from 9am to 5pm Monday to Friday and can be contacted either in person or by calling 0151 291 3339.
+One section runs the Fees and Collections helpdesk and is open from 9am to 5pm Monday to Friday and can be contacted either in person or by calling 0151 291 3339.

 The other section deals with Student Funds and is available by telephoning 0151 291 3666 from 9am to 5pm, Monday to Friday or by appointment at selected times.
 The team will help and advise you on all aspects of Statutory Student Support and the University Scholarship schemes.

 - Please bring enough money for the first week at University.
 As detailed in your letter from the SLC, the earliest you will receive your loans is the first official day of term

 - If you have delays in receiving your funding please contact us – we may be able to contact the SLC on your behalf to find out the reason for the delay and in some circumstances arrange cash advances to tie you over.

 - If you are staying in University halls, please complete the accommodation payment task which will be sent to your information portal before you arrive.
 This will mean you will not have to see the finance team on arrival and make your ‘moving in’ day a lot more pleasurable.